BawdyAnarchist/quBSD/Future_Development.md

 ### SPECIFIC SCRIPTS

-qb-cmd should pull from the user's chosen shell, not default to csh
-	- I do worry tho, that the csh -c '<commands>' construction might fail if I do that

-qb-hostnet _TIME variable should be called TIMEOUT, and it should have a better check

 qb-stat
 	- I like my hardcode setup, but columns sorting and even a generalized setup file might be better
 	- Also the ability to choose which columns are displayed